flavray/airtasker-challenge/README.md

 ### Local installation

+This repository uses [Pipenv](https://pipenv.pypa.io/en/latest/) to install dependencies and run the project.

 In order to install the application locally, you will need pipenv.
-Please run:
+Please run

     $ pip install --user pipenv

-If `pip` is not installed on your machine, the following should be enough to install it:
+If `pip` is not installed on your machine, the following should be enough to install it

     $ sudo easy_install pip

 ### Docker installation

 Alternately, there are Makefile targets to build and run a dockerised version of the project.
-To build a Docker image, please run:
+To build a Docker image, please run

     $ make cook-image